Tr0j4n9/Spherable/README.md

 # Spherable
-A spheres world generator.
+Spheres is a world generator.
 A new survival challenge.